femiliani/femiliani.github.io/_posts/2022-04-08-CloningForAll_1_Gibson.md

 </p>

 Next we figure out where Cas9 should start and stop.
-ProTip™ Kozak sequence, named after Marilyn Kozak, significantly increases translation.
+ProTip™ Kozak sequence, named after Marilyn Kozak, is very important for translation.
 The minimum sequence is CCACCATG where ATG is the start codon.
 Here we have a more complete version (highlighted GCCACCATGG).
-Notice how the Flag annotation starts on an aspartate (D).
-If you had copied just from the Flag you would have missed the start codon.
+**Notice how the Flag annotation starts on an aspartate (D).** If you had copied just from the Flag you would have missed the start codon.
-Let’s start Cas9 before the kozak (vertical bar).
+Let’s start Cas9 before the kozak sequence (vertical bar).
 <p float="left">
   <img src="/images/CFA_1/CFA_1_5.png" width="900" />
 </p>